PauliusMacernis/KnowledgeBase/README.md

 - Are upper-case letters allowed in resource names within Andriod Studio?
 <a href="#" title="
 Upper-case letters are not allowed due to case-sensitivity issues between different operating systems.
 For example: file names within Windows are case-sensitive while filenames within Linux are not.
 Just do not use upper-case letters in resource names.
-Use caracters 0 to 9 and lowercase a to z, as well as the dash, underscore and period (sometimes also called 'full stop').
+Use caracters 0 to 9 and lowercase a to z, as well as underscore and period (sometimes also called 'full stop').
+Tested on Android Studio 2.3.1.
 More info: https://www.udemy.com/master-android-7-nougat-java-app-development-step-by-step/learn/v4/t/lecture/5558238?start=0
 ">⌘</a>